xopino/AWS-Templates/ecs/README.md

 # Enable IAM roles for tasks
 echo ECS_ENABLE_TASK_IAM_ROLE=true >> /etc/ecs/ecs.config
 ```
-3- create task definition (be aware of resource allocation)
+3- create task definition (be aware of resource allocation, container instances running cannot take more resource than the instance have)

 4- deploy service from that task definition (create a container-instance running)